speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/reports/peer_testing_1/logan_notes.md

 **Participant**: Quinn Marshall

+**We accidentally forgot to record this session, and with the permission of Gema, chose not to rerun it.**

 # Introduction to Environment & Files:

 - Participant seems to fully grasp project flow & understands how the system works.
 No particular remarks at this stage.